 Any student in grades 9 - 12 who is eligible for the free/reduced lunch program, have not received any grades below a C, have had no discipline issues, and attend school regularly.

 Applications are available at the high school and are due to the front office by November 18, 2021.

 A selection committee comprised of school employees, Cartersville Schools Foundation Board members, and community members.

 When will students be selected?

-Selections will be made between October and February of each year.
+Selections will be made by early February each year.